microsoft/nni/docs/en_US/Compression/Tutorial.rst

          },
    }

-when the value is str type, all quantization types share the same quant_scheme. eg.
+The other is that the value is str type, all quantization types share the same quant_scheme. eg.

 .. code-block:: python